Jay T. Snyder: Business

-Mr. Snyder is a Principal in HBJ Investments.
 In 2007, Mr. Snyder became the Non-Executive Chairman of Pelion Financial Group.
-He was a principal of the financial services firms Ashfield Consulting Group and JB Partners.
-He served as a managing director of Mayberry Core Asset Management, a financial advisory firm serving high-net-worth individuals.
-Mr. Snyder was a member of the board of directors of the PAIC Insurance Company.
-Previously Snyder was an executive at Biocraft Laboratories; a publicly held generic drug manufacturer.
+He was previously a principal of Ashfield Consulting Group and JB Partners, and served as a managing director of Mayberry Core Asset Management.
+He also served on the board of PAIC Insurance Company.

+Earlier in his career, Snyder was an executive at Biocraft Laboratories, a publicly traded generic pharmaceutical company.